 Thus, in their praise of God, the 24 elders summarize what has led up to the blowing of the seventh trumpet and what is yet to occur.

 The blowing of the prophetic trumpets is such an important part of God’s plan of salvation for mankind that one of God’s annual holy days pictures these events.
 The Feast of Trumpets pictures the return of Christ, His judgment upon mankind, and most important, His establishment of the peaceful Kingdom of God here on earth.

-This year the Feast of Trumpets falls on Saturday, Sept.
-19, 2020.
 If you’d like to join Christians around the world who will be observing this day in anticipation of Christ’s return, feel free to contact us for further information.